New Book:

 Friends of the Zeiss sponsored the only observing session of this historic event

-in Pittsburgh, open to the general public, in conjunction with
+in Pittsburgh, open to the general public,

-the Society for the Preservation of the Duquesne Heights Incline:
+Society for the Preservation of the Duquesne Heights Incline:

 Have a Question About Astronomy or Other Sciences?
 Ask an Expert from Friends of the Zeiss!